Updated: Apr 2

 At present, we are in the final stages of being given over to a reprobate mind.
 I believe that God gave us a brief reprieve with the election of Donald Trump.
 However, God did not give us Trump to right all the wrongs, and we were foolish to think so.
 God is using Trump at present to put Israel back on the center stage of world events.

 Since there is no America-like world superpower found in the pages of Scripture, something must cause the United States to decrease, while this beast from the sea increases (Rev. 13:1-2).
 I believe that something to be the Rapture of the Church.
-What other event could remove the Bride of Christ (the blood bought Church), which in turns removes the need of a Restrainer, while simultaneously reordering all the world powers in the blink of an eye?
+What other event could remove the Bride of Christ (the blood-bought Church), which in turn removes the need for a Restrainer, while simultaneously reordering all the world powers in the blink of an eye?

 It is my earnest belief that after the Rapture of the Church, the US will be in chaos and ruin.
 What remains of the US, will be systematically dismantled and our remains divided amongst the final kingdom of man upon the earth.

 I know what some of you are thinking.
 Come on Pete quit being such a sensationalist!
 People have been saying that forever and still nothing has happened!